DHTMLX/docs-suite/docs/chart/api/chart_series_config.md

 		</tr>
 		<tr>
 			<td><b>startDate</b></td>
-			<td>(optional) the date starting from which the calendar heatmap will be displayed; by default, the 1st of January of the minimal year specified in the dataset</td>
+			<td>(optional) the date starting from which the calendar heatmap will be displayed; by default, the 1st of January of the minimal year specified in the dataset. <a href="../../../chart/configuration_properties/#default-range-of-dates">Read the details</a></td>
 		</tr>
 		<tr>
 			<td><b>tooltip</b></td>